mre/endler.dev/content/2019/tinysearch/index.md

 A lot of people dismiss WebAssembly as a toy technology.
 This cannot be further from the truth.
-WebAssembly will revolutionize the way we build web technology.
+WebAssembly will revolutionize the way we build products for the web and beyond.
-Whenever there is a new technology, ask yourself: "What changed?
-What is possible now?".
+I'm super excited about our WebAssembly future.

 Stop words
 https://gist.github.com/sebleier/554280